 We envision a series of works on feminist praxis, understood through an intersectional perspective, about issues and from voices that are underrepresented and marginalised in scholarly and trade publishing.
-Publications in this series, to be launched with an open call in autumn 2020, will be open-access e-books published under a creative commons license (CC BY-NC-ND).
+Publications in this series, to be launched with an open call in 2022, will be open-access e-books published under a creative commons license (CC BY-NC-ND 4.0 International).

 Proposals should include the following information:

 - Author’s names, pronouns, contact information, and brief biographical note (max 100 words.
 In the case of an edited volume, please include contributors’ names and biographical notes in addition to those of the editors)

 - Brief non-technical summary (100 words) (a summary that can be understood by someone who doesn’t know anything about the issue)

 - Description (1,500 words) (a description of the proposed publication that includes the motivation behind the work, its problematics, its relationship to existing literatures, etc.)

 - Objectives (a list of aims the author has in writing this book)

 - Table of contents

 - Chapter by chapter synopsis (an abstract of max 300 words of each chapter)